inveniosoftware/docs-invenio-rdm/docs/maintenance/architecture/software.md

 **Resource configs**

-The resource config are used for dependency injection
+The resource config are used for dependency injection.

 ## Performance considerations